 - addition of fine silica particles which react with the electrolyte turning it into a gel (GEL).
 These two constructions AGM and GEL form all of the VRLA battery designs typically found in the vast majority of global markets.

-The AGM is best suited for flat plate constructions in used mostly in float charge types of applications where grid growth is a life limiting factor.
+The AGM is best suited for flat plate constructions in used mostly in float charge types of applications where grid growth is a life-limiting factor.
 The Microtex AGM VRLA range covers most applications such as Telecom and UPS installations.
-Microtex have an unequalled advantage with their TGel and Safe energy designs as many of the constructional materials are manufactured in-house to provide batteries uniquely manufactured for their purpose.
+Microtex have an unequalled advantage with their Eternia TGel and Safe Energy VRLA designs as many of the constructional materials are manufactured in-house to provide batteries uniquely manufactured for their purpose.
 Added to this are decades of in global, in-service history with hundreds of satisfied loyal customers.

 Sealed lead-acid batteries provide safe, clean and maintenance-free energy storage and delivery in most modern applications.
 They are a relatively cheap way of enabling users to tap into renewable energy resources in remote applications and are still the most cost-effective option for unmanned telecoms and UPS stations.
 In all the diverse applications with their individual requirements, be it a deep cycle or float charge battery, Microtex offers bespoke designs of VRLA batteries to suit all of these applications.
 With correct sizing and charging controls, Microtex VRLA batteries in either GEL or AGM constructions can deliver extended lifetimes to provide the best combination of TCO and recyclability on the planet.